richardcrng/redux-leaves/docs/create/asArray/README.md

+---
+id: array-creators
+title: Array Action Creators
+hide_title: true
+---

 # create.asArray

 Every single leaf on our `actions` object has access to `create.asArray` methods.

-If the leaf was initialised with array state, then these methods are also accessible directly through the [`create` API](create.md).
+If the leaf was initialised with array state, then these methods are also accessible directly through the [`create` API](../README.md).

 If the current `leafState` is *not* an array, then it is first coerced into an array via lodash's [`_.toArray(leafState)`](https://lodash.com/docs/4.17.11#toArray) method, before the state is updated according to the action dispatched.